Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 Thick tears falling from red eyes, she sped away from the scene.

-Far away from the sinister-looking halls of what had been named Youkai Academy, a silver-haired woman collapsed against a tree, throwing the Rosario in her hand off to the side angrily.
+Far away from the sinister-looking halls of what had been named Youkai Academy, a silver-haired woman collapsed against a tree, throwing the gleaming cross in her hand off to the side angrily.

 She didn't cry.
 She never cried.
-She was a proud, powerful Super Vampire; the pinnacle of Ayashi, feared by all.
+She was a proud, powerful super vampire, the pinnacle of monsters, feared by all.
 Feared by all but one.
 Fear would have been preferred, but no, this one…this one loved her.

 In the face of the confession of the person she cared about most—the one who had stood by her through hellfire and hailstorms, the young man who had refused to leave her side even after everything she had said to him and all they had been through—she had reached into his chest and torn out his heart.